 What if I am having a problem with one of my instructors?

-The first thing you should do is immediately make an appointment to talk with your teacher privately.
+- The first thing you should consider doing is immediately to make an appointment to talk privately with your teacher.
 Try to resolve the problem by being candid and clear about what the issues are.
-If, after meeting with your instructor, you feel that the issue is still not resolved, you should talk with the department chair.
-You can do this by going to SH 201 and making an appointment.

-Do I need to have a minor along with my major in ChAD ?
+Am I required to have a minor along with my major in ChAD ?

-ChAD does not require a minor, and only a small percentage of our students select one.
+ChAD does not require a minor, but a small percentage of our students select one.
 If you are thinking about a minor, talk with an advisor in the department you are considering.

 I need to see an advisor immediately but all the appointments in the near future are taken.
 What should I do?